wurthless-elektroniks/smc360/docs/ipc.md

 but the basics are:

 - The PowerPC reads and writes data from the SMC FIFOs 32 bits at a time.
-The PCI space is little-endian so `stwbrx` is typically used to access it.
+The PCI space is little-endian so `lwbrx` and `stwbrx` are typically used to access it.
 In reality it's better to use big endian accesses with the SMC inbox and outbox because a hypothetical command `f0 01 02 03` would be written in little endian as 0x030201F0.

 - The flags at 0xEA001084 and 0xEA001094 are simple mutex registers; the CPU and SMC can both write to these